Drupal Site Audit and Evaluation

 - Coder - Another command line tool that scans through the custom modules on a site, and provides a report on conformance to Drupal coding standards.
 This gives a good indication of the underlying code quality on site.

 In addition to these Drupal based modules, there are several other tools that exist outside of the Drupal-sphere that can provide us with a great deal of insight into how your Drupal site has been constructed, and highlight any potential issues:

 - SonarQube - A powerful static analysis tool that we have scripts to report against Drupal websites.

 - Zed Attack Proxy - One of the Open Source penetration testing tools which we use for validating the security of a website.

 Who completes the audit within the Zoocha team?

 To complete an audit, specific skill-sets of various senior team members are brought together to perform the audit:

-- Senior Drupal Developer (certified Acquia "Grand Master"): Drupal configuration, architecture, code quality and custom module review.
+- Senior Drupal Developer (Acquia Triple Certified): Drupal configuration, architecture, security, code quality and custom module review.

 - Senior Drupal Themer / Senior Front-end Developer (certified Acquia Front-end Specialist): Review of theming layer, including Accessibility review

 - Senior System Administrator: Feedback on performance, server configuration and security.